ktafakkori/feloopy/documentation/Syntax.md

         * Alternatives: `binary_variable` | `add_binary_variable`

         * Optional.
-If your mathematical model does contain, need to be represented using binary decision values.
+If your mathematical model does contain, needs to be represented using binary decision values.

     * `model_object.ivar(name, dim=0, b=[0, None])`